 The Social Media Landscape

-Companies are early in understanding the application of legal and regulatory standards to social media.
+Companies are still playing catch-up when it comes to legal and regulatory standards that apply to social media.
 Currently, a number of U.S. laws and regulations are being applied to the media’s applications.
 Regulation FD responds to the communication of company financial or other key operational information outside of the company.
 Employee privacy is covered by FCPA and HIPAA.
 Intellectual property laws address how employees may communicate a company’s IP across social media.
-FINRA, the securities self-regulatory organization, recently adopted a regulatory notice on use of blogs and social networking sites.
+FINRA, the securities self-regulatory organization, adopted a regulatory notice on use of blogs and social networking sites.
 But companies should expect the legal and regulatory environment to continue to broaden around social media as its impact on the business world becomes better understood.

 Each company needs to consider three ways in which social media can impact it.
 First, it needs to address how employees use social media for their personal, non-company use.
 Second, it should consider how it and its employees use social media for the company’s business objectives.
 Another issue of social media involves where a company needs to set rights and responsibilities for the non-employees it invites to engage in its social media activities.
 This article addresses the first two uses of social media.